All Products

 Note

-In the O&M engineer permissions scenario, this policy script allows a RAM user to use the vulnerability scan, vulnerability fixing, baseline check, and Asset Center features, and perform related operations.
-After you add this policy, refer to the actions and their descriptions in the Appendix: Common custom policies for specific features table in this topic for the specific operations that the RAM user can perform.
+In the O&M engineer permissions scenario, this policy script allows a RAM user to use the vulnerability scan, vulnerability fixing, baseline check, and Asset Center features and perform related operations.
+After you attach this policy, refer to the actions and their descriptions in the Appendix: Common custom permission policies for features table in this topic to learn about the specific operations that the RAM user can perform.

 {